 Some strengths and challenges of HMO dental plans include the following:

-- Most often, plans do not cover treatments that are not spelled out in the plan's summary of benefits
+- Like all dental insurance, HMO plans do not pay for treatments that are not specifically covered in the plan's Summary of Benefits

-- DHMOs are good for those who need work done in the next month but who can't wait for another plan's waiting period to be met
+- HMOs are good for those who need work done in the next month but who can't wait for another plan's waiting period to be met